deepeshuniyal/pahadidagdya.github.io/wp-content/plugins/wpglobus/readme.txt

 	* Customizer: improvements.
 	* MailChimp: added support for `MailChimp for WordPress` 4.1.1.
 	* Admin: Added Bahasa Indonesia (`id_ID`) translation.

-= 1.7.10 =

-* ADDED:
-	* Core: Basque Country flag image.
-* FIXED:
-	* Customizer: JS code improvements, optimization and cleanup.

-= 1.7.9 =

-* ADDED:
-	* Customizer: Changesets handling.
-	* Yoast SEO: version 4.4 support.
-* FIXED:
-	* Customizer: Don't convert if a link was set in the default language only.
-	* Yoast SEO: correct setting of keywords in versions 4.1 and 4.2.
-	* Yoast SEO: correct switching Readability/Keyword tabs for extra languages in versions 4.1 and 4.2.
-* INTERNAL:
-	* Method to work with the strings having multiple language blocks.
-Required for WooCommerce 2.7.
-	* Code clean-up and performance improvements.
-	* Redux "Newsflash" admin notification is hidden.

-= 1.7.8.2 =

-* FIXED:
-	* Customizer: Handle the case of "orphaned" sections with no panel (have "undefined" type).

-= 1.7.8.1 =

-* FIXED:
-	* Core: JS code improvements.

-= 1.7.8 =

-* FIXED:
-	* Core: Initialize WordCounter for the WPGlobus TinyMCE editors only.
-	* Media: Fixed PHP Notice "Undefined index while loading image in WYSIWYG editor".
-	* Core: General code cleanup and testing with the latest versions of PHP and WordPress.

-= 1.7.7.2 =

-* FIXED:
-	* Yoast SEO: hide original section content for v.4.1.

-= 1.7.7.1 =

-* FIXED:
-	* Core: Casting $terms to (array) causes syntax error in PHP 5.3 and older.

-= 1.7.7 =

-* FIXED:
-	* Core: `WPGlobus_Utils::is_function_in_backtrace` is deprecated in favor of more advanced `WPGlobus_WP::is_function_in_backtrace` method.
-	* Code: a PHP 7.1 warning cleared.
-	* Customizer: JS code optimization and cleanup.
-* ADDED:
-	* `WPGlobus News` admin dashboard widget.
-	* Customizer: exclude some incompatible themes.
-Example: "Experon".
-	* Yoast SEO: version 4.1 support.

 = Earlier versions =